getify/You-Dont-Know-JS/scope & closures/ch5.md

 2. The enclosing function must return back at least one inner function, so that this inner function has closure over the private scope, and can access and/or modify that private state.

 An object with a function property on it alone is not *really* a module.
-An object which is returned from a function invocation which only has data properties on it and no closure-functions is not *really* a module, in the observable sense.
+An object which is returned from a function invocation which only has data properties on it and no closured functions is not *really* a module, in the observable sense.

 The code snippet above shows a standalone module creator called `CoolModule()` which can be invoked any number of times, each time creating a new module instance.
 A slight variation on this pattern is when you only care to have one instance, a "singleton" of sorts: